onflow/scheduledtransactions-scaffold/EXAMPLE-CRON.md

 - **Invalid timestamp error**: Ensure `baseTimestamp` (if provided) is in the future
 - **Missing FlowToken vault**: On emulator the default account has a vault; if you use a custom account, initialize it accordingly
-- **Callback not executing**: Check that `intervalSeconds` is reasonable and the emulator is running with `--scheduled-callbacks`
+- **Transaction not executing**: Check that `intervalSeconds` is reasonable and the emulator is running with `--scheduled-transactions`
-- **Drift concerns**: Unlike simple delay-based scheduling, counter cron callbacks calculate exact times to prevent drift
+- **Drift concerns**: Unlike simple delay-based scheduling, counter cron transactions calculate exact times to prevent drift
-- **Fee management**: Each callback execution requires fees; ensure sufficient FLOW balance for long-running jobs
+- **Fee management**: Each transaction execution requires fees; ensure sufficient FLOW balance for long-running jobs
-- **More docs**: see `/.cursor/rules/scheduledcallbacks/index.md`, `agent-rules.mdc`, and `flip.md` in this repo
+- **More docs**: see `/.cursor/rules/scheduledtransactions/index.md`, `agent-rules.mdc`, and `flip.md` in this repo

 ## Complete Test Sequence